jittat/aiep-documents/content/en/docs/4plus1/chemical/_index.md

 ---
-title: AI-Integrated Chemical Engineering
+title: Chemical Engineering integrated with AI, Business, and Sustainability (International Program) (IChEˣ)
 description: Preparing next-gen chemical engineers for data-driven innovation in chemical, food, pharmaceutical, and energy industries.
 program: AIEP
 track: Chemical Engineering
-tagline: From Process to Intelligence.
+tagline: From Process to Intelligence
 weight: 1
 ---

 <img src="/img/banners/chemical-hero.png"
      alt="AI-Integrated Chemical Engineering"
      style="max-width: 100%; height: auto; margin: 0 0 2rem 0; border-radius: 1rem; box-shadow: 0 6px 12px rgba(0,0,0,0.1); display: block;" />

-> **AI-Integrated Chemical Engineering** is a forward-looking program co-developed by the Department of Chemical Engineering and the Department of Computer Engineering at Kasetsart University.
+> **Chemical Engineering integrated with AI, Business, and Sustainability: IChEˣ** is a future-oriented program jointly developed by the Department of Chemical Engineering and the Department of Computer Engineering, Kasetsart University.

-> It is designed to train engineers who not only understand complex chemical processes, but also apply AI to optimize systems from production to product delivery — across industries such as cosmetics, energy, petrochemicals, pharmaceuticals, food, and logistics.

-> Students will gain practical experience in process modeling, predictive control, and smart data analytics, solving real challenges from industry with AI-enhanced tools.

-> The program builds a bridge between physical processes and digital intelligence — preparing engineers for an era of autonomous production and sustainable innovation. ...
+> The IChEˣ program aims to develop a “new generation of chemical engineers” who are not only experts in process engineering but also excel in digital skills, artificial intelligence (AI), business management, and sustainable design.
+Students will gain up-to-date interdisciplinary knowledge, ready to advance into real-world work in Smart Industry, Tech Startups, or develop their own innovations.
+The program responds to the rapidly changing industrial world with young professionals who are “skilled, critical thinkers, adaptable, and capable of applying technology in practice.”
+The curriculum offers an extension through the 4+1 program leading to a Master of Engineering (AI-Integrated Engineering) to develop deep AI expertise and understand the full integration of AI with IT and automation systems in industry.

 ---

 ## 🔍 Program Overview

+The Bachelor of Engineering in Chemical Engineering integrated with Artificial Intelligence, Business, and Sustainability (International Program) **IChEˣ IUP** of the Department of Chemical Engineering normally admits students through TCAS Round 1 (portfolio) and Admission Round 3, with a combined total of 40 students.

-This track is part of the **AI-Integrated Engineering Program (AIEP)**.
-It is offered as a **special program** under the Department of Chemical Engineering.
+> The **AI-Integrated Engineering Program (AIEP)** is offered in a 4+1 integrated format between the IChEˣ program of the Department of Chemical Engineering and the Master of Engineering in AI-Integrated Engineering of the Department of Computer Engineering.

-- 🧑‍🏫 **Bachelor’s Program**: Bachelor of Engineering (Chemical Engineering)
+- 🧑‍🏫 **Bachelor’s Degree**: Bachelor of Engineering (Chemical Engineering integrated with AI, Business, and Sustainability – International Program)
-- 🎓 **Master’s Program**: Master of Engineering (AI-Integrated Engineering)
+- 🎓 **Master’s Degree**: Master of Engineering (AI-Integrated Engineering)
-- 📅 **First intake**: Academic Year 2026
+- 📅 **First Intake**: Academic Year 2027
-- 👥 **Number of Students**: 20
+- 👥 **Number of Students**: 15
-- ✅ **Admission Channels**: TCAS1 (Portfolio), TCAS2 (Quota)
+- ✅ **Admission Channel**: TCAS Round 1 (Portfolio) IUP
-- 🚫 Not available in regular or IUP tracks
+- 🚫 Not offered in the regular special program

 ---

 ## 🧠 Program Highlights

-- Integration of **chemical engineering, computer science, and AI** for advanced process design and control
-- Emphasis on **digital transformation** in manufacturing, food and pharma logistics, and energy systems
+- Focus on **digital transformation** in chemical, food, and energy engineering processes
-- Industry-led Capstone and Master's Projects based on real problems from Thailand's top sectors
-- Courses co-taught by experts in **chemical process systems** and **AI modeling**
+- Courses co-taught by experts in **chemical process systems** and **AI-based simulation**
-- Active collaboration with global and regional research institutes, including **Nara Advanced Institute of Science and Technology, Japan**
+- Strong collaboration with research institutes both in Thailand and abroad, e.g., **Nara Advanced Institute of Science and Technology, Japan**
-- Interdisciplinary peer learning with other AI x Engineering tracks
+- Cross-disciplinary learning with students from other AI x Engineering fields

 ---

 ## 📚 What You’ll Learn

-- Core knowledge in **chemical reactions, separation processes, thermodynamics, and transport phenomena**
+- Core knowledge in **chemical reactions, separations, thermodynamics, mass/energy transfer, process simulation, entrepreneurship, life cycle assessment, and sustainable process design**
-- AI applications in **formulation, process optimization, predictive maintenance, and supply chain intelligence**
+- Applying AI in **predicting product properties, chemical reactions, process optimization, predictive maintenance, and smart supply chains**
-- Capstone project solving industry-aligned challenges using data and machine learning
-- Hands-on labs and workshops on smart sensors, process simulators, and data platforms
+- Hands-on practice in laboratories and workshops on smart sensors, process simulation software, and data platforms

 ---

-## 🧪 Sample Capstone and Research Topics
+## 🧪 Example Research Topics

-- Process design and simulation with AI
+- Design of materials and chemical processes using AI
-- Machine Learning for predictive maintenance in chemical processing plants
+- Machine learning for predictive maintenance in chemical plants
-- AI-driven quality control in food and pharmaceutical manufacturing
+- AI-based quality control in manufacturing processes
+- Development of intelligent process control systems
-- Data analytics for sustainable energy and waste reduction
+- Data analytics for sustainable energy use and waste reduction
-- Smart scheduling and logistics for chemical product delivery
+- Time and logistics management for chemical product delivery

 ---

-## 🤝 Industry & Research Partners
+## 🤝 Industry and Research Partners

 - **Nara Advanced Institute of Science and Technology (Japan)**
-- PTT Research & Innovation
-- PTTEP
+- **National Tsing Hua University, Taiwan**
+- UBE Chemicals (Asia) PLC
 - SCG Chemicals
-- AI research clusters at Kasetsart University
+- AI Research Group, Kasetsart University

 ---

 ## 🔄 4+1 Pathway

-- Capstone in year 4 aligns with Year 5 master's research
-- Students must meet academic and project-readiness criteria to continue
+- Students must meet academic requirements by their 3rd year
+- 4th-year project linked to Master’s research in the 5th year
-- 5-year dual-degree track (B.Eng. + M.Eng.) for future-ready professionals
+- Two degrees (B.Eng. + M.Eng.) in 5 years for future professionals

 ---

 ## 🧭 Career Opportunities

-- AI-powered chemical process engineers
+- AI-driven process engineer
-- Production and quality engineers in food and pharmaceutical industries
+- Production and quality engineer in food and pharmaceutical industries
-- Process integration engineers in petrochemical and green tech
+- Process integration engineer in petrochemical and green technology industries
-- Data scientists in energy, materials, and smart logistics sectors
+- Data scientist in energy, materials, and smart logistics
-- Researchers in computational chemical engineering
+- Computational chemical engineering researcher
+- Digital carbon reduction solutions specialist
+- Innovator in chemical/sustainability/carbon technology

 ---

 ## 🌟 Competitive Advantages

-- B.Eng. + M.Eng.
-(4+1) dual-degree model in a high-impact engineering field
+- Dual degree (B.Eng. + M.Eng.) in high-impact engineering fields
-- Deep cross-disciplinary collaboration between Chemical and Computer Engineering
+- Deep interdisciplinary collaboration between chemical and computer engineering
+- First chemical engineering program in Thailand to systematically integrate AI, Business, and Sustainability, bridging process engineering with digital technology and modern business strategies – ideal for students seeking more than a traditional chemical engineering education
-- Strong industry links and research support for real-world innovation
+- Strong connections with industry and real-world research
-- Prepares graduates for both local and international careers
+- Cultivates a mindset of developers, innovators, and DeepTech entrepreneurs in sustainable chemical, food, and pharmaceutical industries

 ---

 ## 🎒 Enrichment Activities

-- Industry-integrated Capstone Projects
-- Undergraduate Research Opportunities (UROP)
+- Opportunities for undergraduate research (UROP)
-- Internships with global and Thai partners
+- Internships with partners in Thailand and abroad
-- AI bootcamps and technical exchange programs
+- AI camps and technical exchange programs
-- Ongoing mentorship from academic and industry leaders
+- Ongoing mentorship from faculty and industry leaders
+- Activities to strengthen both technical (hard) skills and communication, teamwork, and leadership (soft) skills, preparing graduates for global careers

 ---

-## 🧩 AI-Related Core Courses (Elective in B.Eng.)
+## 🧩 AI Foundation Courses (Undergraduate Level)

 - **Applied AI for Engineering** (01204162)
 - **Mathematical Foundations for AI Engineers** (0120426x)
 - **Programming Concepts for Data Processing and Analysis** (0120426x)

 (Equivalent internal courses from Chemical Engineering may be submitted for equivalency review.)
+- Currently, two new courses are being developed for the IChEˣ program: one focusing on applying AI to solve chemical engineering problems, and one on Process Simulation.
+There is also a plan to propose one programming-related course for equivalency.

 ---